apostololeg/mongopromise/README.md

 ## Mongopromise
-Wrap over Mongoskin for easy access to databases and collestions.
+Wrap over Mongoskin for easy access to databases and collections.

 ### Methods